zhenglibao/FlexLib/README.md

 * Write layout xml file.

-* Use FlexRootView to load xml file, then set attribute to make it have flexible width or height
+* Use FlexFrameView to load xml file, you can set frame or make it flexible.
+After initiation, maybe you need to call layoutIfNeeded before add it to other view.

-* add this FlexRootView as child view to other normal parent view
+* add this FlexFrameView  to other traditional view

 ---